 Before assuming this role, Dan worked at Mechanical Engineering magazine, where he covered bioengineering, energy, engineering that aims to improve health or sustainability, and pretty much any technology that moves.

-He's also a contributing editor for Discover magazine, where he previously worked as a senior editor.
+Dan previously worked at Discover as a senior editor, and before that as a freelance journalist for national magazines.
 His award-winning writing has appeared in many national publications, including Discover, Popular Science, Smithsonian, New Scientist, Audubon, Nature Conservancy magazine, Reader's Digest, Women's Health and many other publications.
 His magazine feature articles have ben anthologized in The Best of Technology Writing and have won several awards.